code-dot-org/code-dot-org/docs/testing-with-applitools-eyes.md

 add your test to a new `.feature` file, annotating it with `@eyes`

+If you need to write an eyes test that is specific to a mobile device, make sure it is annotated with `@eyes_mobile` and not `@eyes`.
+By default, `@eyes` tests will only run against Chrome 33 and `@eyes_mobile` tests will only run against iPhone.

 ## Run the test

 To run locally, you must have the Applitools secret key installed in your `locals.yml`.